 Graphene exists as a single atomic thickness sheet and graphene films are usually only between one and three layers thick.
 The special properties of graphene are only evident in these thin layers.
 In the case of thicker samples containing many millions of layers, the more common form of carbon is referred to as graphite.
 Development of technologies and devices based upon the unusual properties of graphene requires an accurate assessment of the layer thickness and quality.

-© Egorov Artem/Shutterstock.com
+Image Credit: Egorov Artem/Shutterstock.com

 Methods of manufacture for graphene are quite sensitive and to retain consistency and quality, good analytical methods are vital.
-For large-scale manufacture of graphene there is a need for a method to easily and rapidly characterise the quality of graphene and other carbon nanomaterials to monitor and control production.
+For large-scale manufacture of graphene there is a need for a method to easily and rapidly characterize the quality of graphene and other carbon nanomaterials to monitor and control production.
 Raman spectroscopy is the method of choice to provide a fast, non-destructive means of determining layer thickness and quality for graphene films.

-Raman is ideal for characterisation of carbon materials as it is extremely sensitive to geometric structure and bonding within molecules.
+Raman is ideal for the characterization of carbon materials as it is extremely sensitive to geometric structure and bonding within molecules.
 It is a simple and non‐invasive technique, and is ideal because the carbon atoms are light, the sp2 σ bonds are strong, and the π‐electron‐related optical transitions range from the infrared up to the visible range.
-Even minor differences in the geometric structure of carbon leads to significant differences in the observed spectrum.
+Even minor differences in the geometric structure of carbon lead to significant differences in the observed spectrum.
 Raman spectra of carbon nanomaterials like graphene are classically defined by three major bands; these are G-band, D-band, and 2D-band (also known as the G’-band).
 The Raman spectra of carbon nanomaterials are rich in data about their quality and their micro-structures such as crystallinity and level of disorder, and this is revealed by the peak positions, peak shapes, and peak intensities.
-This range of structural characteristics provide the many properties of the sp2‐bonded carbons that allow the high degree of sensitivity observed in Raman spectra of graphene systems including:
+This range of structural characteristics provides the many properties of the sp2‐bonded carbons that allow the high degree of sensitivity observed in Raman spectra of graphene systems including:

 - high phonon frequencies